vuejs/v2.vuejs.org/source/guide/list.md

 })
 </script>

+<p class="tip">The `user in users` syntax is only available in Vue 0.12.8 and above.
+For older versions, you must use the `user : users` syntax.</p>

-<p class="tip">Using an identifier with `v-repeat` in general results in more readable templates and slightly better performance.</p>
+<p class="tip">Using an alias with `v-repeat` in general results in more readable templates and slightly better performance.</p>

 ## Mutation Methods